Board Certified Podiatrists | Expert Foot & Ankle Care

 Final Thoughts: Can You Walk After a Bunion Surgery?

-Recovery from bunion surgery is a gradual process, and walking is only one part of the journey.
+Recovery from bunion surgery is a gradual process, and walking is only one part of the process.
 While many patients can begin limited walking within a few days to weeks, returning to work depends on the nature of your job.
 If your work is sedentary, you may be able to resume duties within a week or two while using a surgical shoe.
 However, for physically demanding jobs that require prolonged standing, walking, or lifting, your podiatrist may recommend taking 4–6 weeks off or more.
 Always follow your surgeon’s guidance to avoid setbacks and ensure a full, successful recovery.
 With patience, the right support, and proper footwear, most people return to their daily routine stronger and pain-free.

 https://www.youtube.com/watch?v=lcCtQLye8YY